skyrocket-qy/authz/README.md

 ## 🚀 Performance

-The following benchmarks were run on a MacBook Pro with an i7-9750H CPU @ 2.60GHz and 32 GB of RAM.
+The following benchmarks were run on a MacBook Pro with an i7-9750H CPU @ 2.60GHz but limit in docker container with 4 cpus and 8g memory.
 The tests were run for 10 seconds with a total of 110,000 tuples.

 | Virtual Users (VUs) | Requests per Second (RPS) | Average Latency | p95 Latency |
 | ------------------- | ------------------------- | --------------- | ----------- |